 Read also about : Where can a muslim pray?

-Now let’s discuss in detail each part of Salah: How to Learn Muslim Prayer:
+Now let’s discuss in detail each part of Salah.
+How To Pray In Islam:

 Sept 1: Make an intention to pray.